jalpp/Chesslise/README.md

 - View Lise's permission and click "Authorize"
 - To check if Lise has joined, go to the server where you installed Lise and run /help or /play and see if the LISEBOT selection menu opens up
 - Your done!
 Please read the command information below you can also run /help to view it in Discord.

+# How to setup lise locally?

+- To set up lise you need to have java 17+, intellJ, and maven
+- git clone the project
+- use any IDE (IntellJ recommended)
+- configure ``` DISCORD_TOKEN ``` for your own bots Discord token
+- configure ``` LICHESS_TOKEN ``` if you also want to run lise on Lichess
+- you are ready to run the bot with ``` java Main.java ```
+- Please note you need to follow same steps as adding Chesslise for your own local bot

 # Lichess Commands:
 | Commands                   | Description |